Resettlement and humanitarian admission - Ireland

 Irish Refugee Protection Programme (IRRP)

-Community sponsorship programmes: National Support Organisation (Irish Red Cross) and partners NascDoras and the Irish Refugee Council and local voluntary groups, such as neighbours, friends, colleagues or member of local sports clubs.
+Community sponsorship programmes: The national support organisation (Irish Red Cross) and partners NascDoras and the Irish Refugee Council and local voluntary groups, such as neighbours, friends, colleagues or member of local sports clubs.

 2-year Union PlanNational commitment for resettlementNational commitment for humanitarian admissionsEmergency quota